vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

     1. At the moment of creation of a training, the instructor can assign it to student(s) and compare their attendance with the list of students.
 [Screenshot](user_stories1.1.JPG)
     2. Within each training, there is a button-trigger to check the list of students.
 [Screenshot](user_stories1.2.JPG)
     3. The list of students can be compared with the attendance and after each cycle, the trainer can mark it as complete and check back on the assigned student's profiles.
 [Screenshot](user_stories1.3.JPG)
-2. _"I spend the majority of my time trying to allocate people to one particular task, but I can't never tell my own team's expertise.
+2. _"I spend the majority of my time trying to allocate people to one particular task, but I can never tell my own team's expertise.
 Having a visual aid to see their profile would be ideal because it would save me precious time."_
     1. The students registered in the system have a "training folder" collapsible which can provide information on what training/cycles the student is enrolled in.
 [Screenshot](user_stories2.1.JPG)
     2. In the student's profile, there's a button which triggers the student's certifications.
 [Screenshot](user_stories2.2.JPG)
 3. _"At least once I week, I have either a team leader or a trainer sending me a spreadsheet with thousands of rows for ME to update my current training profile - it takes me ages to do it so and it's stressful.
 An user-friendly system would be welcome."_